medelfor/surreal-docs-documentation/surdocs/docs/reference/cli/migrate.md

 # migrate

-This page describes the `migrate` command, the command used to migrate a surreal project from an old version to a new one.
+This page describes the `migrate` command, the command used to migrate surreal projects from old versions to new ones.

 ### General description and syntax